oleander/git-fame-rb/README.md

 #### Options

-- `git fame --bytype` Includes file types.
-See the *bytype* section below for more info.
+- `git fame --by-type` Group line counts by file extension (i.e. .rb, .erb, .yml).
+See the *by type* section below.
 - `git fame --exclude=path1,path2` Comma separated, relative paths to exclude.
 - `git fame --include=path1,path2` Comma separated, relative paths to include.
 - `git fame --sort=loc` Order table by `loc`.
 Available options are: `loc` and `commits`.
 Default is `loc`.
 - `git fame --hide-progressbar` Hide progressbar.
 - `git fame --whitespace` Ignore whitespace changes when blaming files.
 [More about git blame and whitespace](https://coderwall.com/p/x8xbnq/git-don-t-blame-people-for-changing-whitespaces-or-moving-code).
-Default is `false`.
 - `git fame --repository=/path/to/repo` Git repository to be used.
 Default is the current folder.
 - `git fame --branch=master` Branch to run on.
 Default is what `HEAD` points to.
 - `git fame --format=output` Output format.
 Default is `pretty`.
 Additional: `csv`.